ixorbe/aws-cdk-ixor-ingests3/README.md

            +------------------------------------------------------+
 ```

-The construct is typically used in a stack where the S3 bucket that requires the trigger is created.
+Use this construct in a stack where the S3 bucket that requires the trigger is created.

 An example: